LaserStefan/IchbinHanna/plots/tweet_types_compared/tweet_types_compared_21-06-21.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-[This script is part of the „Analysis of Tweets for the #IchBinHannah Campaign“ project.
+This plot is part of the „Analysis of Tweets for the #IchBinHannah Campaign“ project.
 For more details and licence see: https://github.com/LaserSteff/-IchbinHanna/blob/main/README.md

 ## Plot